TanyaIgnatenko/kanban-board/README.md

  * Draggable lists
  * Flexible drag drop system
  * Dragged object can move scrollbars
+ * Board can be scrolled by touch and shift
  * No back and forth swap of placeholder and bigger card
  * Minimum count of dependencies
  * Mobile and tablet-friendly :)